WHATS HOT

 Now, most people would see this as a cause for celebration, but what if I told you that Marjorie and Ken were both in their early fifties, and they had brought up three children, prior to taking early retirement?
 This was supposed to be ‘their’ time, when they had no-one to please but themselves.
 However, with the added pressure of being responsible for their own leisure time, the couple often feels like they have to fill every waking moment with some sort of activity.

 Marjorie’s story is a shocking one that I found hard to believe at first when my friends told me.
-Marjorie didn’t know that a could get pregnant during .
-She continued taking control until she started having hot flashes and spotting.
+Marjorie didn’t know that a woman could get pregnant during .
+She continued taking birth control until she started having hot flashes and spotting.
 Then she stopped because she assumed, like many women do, that menopausal symptoms meant she was now infertile.

 All that the symptoms of menopause mean is that our hormone levels are becoming unbalanced.
 This doesn’t mean that we can’t conceive, though some women do suffer from premature menopause and may go through the process many years earlier than others.
 Menopause is a process that could potentially last for ten years, usually beginning in our early fifties.
 Although it signals the end of fertility, it is incorrect to believe that it has a start and a finish date.